databricks/terraform-databricks-examples/README.md

 * `modules` - implementation of specific Terraform modules:
   * [databricks-department-clusters](modules/databricks-department-clusters/) - Terraform module that creates Databricks resources for a team.
 * `environments` - specific instances that use Terraform modules, providing CI/CD capabilities for deployment.
 Refer to `README.md` files inside specific folder:
+  * [manual-approve-with-azure-devops](environments/manual-approve-with-azure-devops) - implementation of `databricks-department-clusters` module using Azure DevOps.
-  * [databricks-department-clusters-pat](environments/databricks-department-clusters-pat) - implementation of `databricks-department-clusters` module using authentication with Databricks personal access token (PAT).
+  * [manual-approve-with-github-actions](environments/manual-approve-with-github-actions) - implementation of `databricks-department-clusters` module using GitHub Actions.